IBM/Kubernetes-Lite/README.md

         print(f"{i.status.pod_ip}\t{i.metadata.namespace}\t{i.metadata.name}")
 ```

 The `EnvTest` class was designed to be compatible with the controller-runtime version.
 It uses the same environmental configuration as go with support for envvars like `KUBEBUILDER_ASSETS` and `USE_EXISTING_CLUSTER`.
-For a full guide to envtest checkout the controller-runtimes [Configuring Envtest](https://book.kubebuilder.io/reference/envtest.html) guide.
-The code snippets will be different and instead of `setup-envtest` it will be `python3 -m kubernetes_lite.setup_envtest` but other than that the guide is still applicable.
+For a complete guide to envtest checkout the controller-runtimes [Configuring Envtest](https://book.kubebuilder.io/reference/envtest.html) guide.
+The code snippets will be different; instead of `setup-envtest`, it will be `python3 -m kubernetes_lite.setup_envtest`, but the guide is still applicable.

 ## Setup EnvTest